The conversations you’ve been dreading,

 Scenario

-You're at a coworker's going-away party.
+You're at a friend's birthday party.

 You almost didn't come.
 You've been dreading this all week.
 Someone you vaguely recognize walks over and says: